theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2018-08-21-my-old-warcraft3-maps.md

 Since Warcraft 3 got [much love recently]({{ page.patch-notes-url }}) I decided to share some old maps that I've made with a friend back in a day.

-First one is a old DotA clone that parodies the local jet set.
-It has three lanes, creeps that differ between them, items, towers etc. Be careful because if you die a random item from your inventory drops so someone can steal it.
-The map can be aggravating, but at the same time really fun.
+The first one is an old DotA clone that parodies the local jet set.
+It has three lanes, creeps that differ between them, items, towers, etc. Be careful because if you die a random item from your inventory drops so someone can steal it.
+The map can be aggravating, but at the same time fun.
 Here are some screenshots:

 <img src="/public/img/war3/tv1.png" alt="War3 map screenshot" width="90%"/>
 <img src="/public/img/war3/tv2.png" alt="War3 map screenshot" width="90%"/>